Rikke Nielsen

-Rikke Nielsen (born 9 April 1977, in Fjerritslev, Denmark) is a former Danish handballer.
+Rikke Nielsen (born 9 April 1977) is a Danish former handballer.
 She previously played for Aalborg DH, and before that she played for the German club HC Leipzig.
 Before this she played for Aalborg DH and its parent club HS Nord.
 She won silver medals at the European Championships in 2004.
 In all she played 54 national games and scored 68 goals.
 Her first national game was 25 September 2003.

-She retired in 2008 due to a thump injury.
+She retired in 2008 due to a thumb injury.

 Lykkeliga

 In 2017 Nielsen established the initiative Lykkeliga (English: Happiness League), a handball league for people with Downs Syndrome.